zelisinho/anypoint-examples/upload-to-ftp-after-converting-json-to-xml/README.md

 ### Assumptions ###

 This document assumes that you are familiar with Mule and the [Anypoint™ Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
 To increase your familiarity with Studio, consider completing one or more [Anypoint Studio Tutorials](http://www.mulesoft.org/documentation/display/current/Basic+Studio+Tutorial).
-Further, this example assumes that you have a basic understanding of [Mule flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture), [Mule Global Elements](http://www.mulesoft.org/documentation/display/current/Global+Elements), and Studio's [Anypoint DataMapper](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference).
+Further, this example assumes that you have a basic understanding of [Mule flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture), [Mule Global Elements](http://www.mulesoft.org/documentation/display/current/Global+Elements), and [Anypoint DataWeave](http://www.mulesoft.org/documentation/display/current/Weave+Reference+Documentation).

 This document describes the details of the example within the context of Anypoint Studio, Mule ESB’s graphical user interface.

 ###Example Use Case
 In this example JSON data is sent to the mule application through an HTTP end point.
-This data is then converted to the XML format using the datamapper transformer after which the message payload is uploaded to the FTP folder.
+This data is then converted to the XML format using the DataWeave transformer after which the message payload is uploaded to the FTP folder.

 ###Set up and run the example
 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
 In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
 Studio runs the application and Mule is up and kicking!